Socrates on Activity vs. Achievement

 Practice that doesn’t bring us to our long-term desire is what Socrates referred to as “activity”.
 He could have also called it “messing around”, or “doodling”.

-How closely can you examine your basic movements in your practice?
+How closely can you explore your basic hand and finger movements?
 How do you hold the guitar?
-How do you use your body?
+How do you use your muscles and skeleton?
 How do you touch the strings?
 Is it different when slow than fast?
 How is it different?
 Should it be?